top of page

 1 lab science credit

-This high school biology course is designed to be your student’s first high school science course.
-Biology includes an emphasis on vocabulary as well as critical thinking skills so that students are properly prepared to have scientific discussions.
+This high school biology course is a college-preparatory, lab-based introduction to Biology.
+It involves critical thinking skills and builds from the ground up so that students are properly prepared to have scientific discussions.
 Students are prepared with a strong background in the scientific method, so they are trained for laboratory sciences in additional high school science courses and university studies.
 I hope that through this Biology course, students will see the Creator in the creation and will see the details and design in every aspect of life.
 Class time will include both lecture and lab.
 Quizzes and tests will be given in class.
 This class satisfies the requirement of a high school science with a lab.

 Objectives: